-About Us (in five minutes)
+About Us (in Five Minutes)

 History

-The Canterbury Choral Society's mission to present sacred choral masterpieces in sacred spaces with their full original orchestrations was entirely innovative and untried when the group began; its half-century-long success without any deviation from its original mission is unparalleled in New York City.
-Canterbury was founded in 1952 by Charles Dodsley Walker, a musician, organist, and conductor, Canterbury's concerts bring together a unique combination of volunteer, semi-professional and professional musicians.
-In 2014, Maestro Walker selected Jonathan De Vries, a long-time collaborator with Canterbury Choral Society and well-respected conductor and music educator in New York City, as his successor.
+Canterbury Choral Society's mission to present masterful choral works in sacred spaces with full orchestrations was entirely innovative and untried when the group began; its almost 75-year-long success without any deviation from its original mission is unparalleled in New York City.
+Canterbury was founded in 1952 by Charles Dodsley Walker, an extraordinary musician, organist, and conductor, Canterbury's concerts bring together a unique combination of volunteer and professional musicians.
+In 2014, Maestro Walker selected Jonathan De Vries, a longtime collaborator with Canterbury Choral Society and well-respected conductor and music educator, as his successor.
 After Maestro Walker’s death in 2015, the Board of Directors named Mr. De Vries as the new Artistic Director and Conductor.

-Other performances include Dvorak’s Mass in D Major-Luzany Mass; Mahler’s Eighth Symphony; Mendelssohn’s Elijah; Britten’s Festival Te Deum; Mathias’ Te Deum, Lully’s Te Deum, Stanford’s Laudamus in B-flat; Haydn’s Te Deum in C and Lord Nelson Mass; Williams’ Te Deum in G; Poulenc’s Gloria; Durufle’s Requiem; Schubert’s Mass in E flat; Beethoven’s Choral Fantasy in C minor, Williams’ Fantasia on Christmas Carols; Hodie’s A Christmas Cantata; Haydn’s Maria Teresa Te Deum; Holt’s The Hymn of Jesus; Mozart’s Vesperare Solennes de Confessore, K33g.
+Other performances include Dvorak’s Mass in D Major-Luzany Mass; Mahler’s Eighth Symphony; Mendelssohn’s Elijah; Britten’s Festival Te Deum; Mathias’ Te Deum, Lully’s Te Deum, Stanford’s Laudamus in B-flat; Haydn’s Te Deum in C and “Lord Nelson” Mass; Williams’ Te Deum in G; Poulenc’s Gloria; Duruflé’s Requiem; Schubert’s Mass in E flat; Beethoven’s Choral Fantasy in C minor, Williams’ Fantasia on Christmas Carols; Hodie’s A Christmas Cantata; Haydn’s Empress Maria Therese Te Deum; Holst’s The Hymn of Jesus; Mozart’s Vesperae Solennes de Confessore, (K33g).

-Church of the Heavenly Rest is an Episcopal church, a wonderful, sacred space located on Fifth Avenue at 90th Street in Manhattan's Carnegie Hill neighborhood.
+Church of the Heavenly Rest is an Episcopal church, a soaring, sacred space located on Fifth Avenue at 90th Street in Manhattan's Carnegie Hill neighborhood.
 Canterbury’s regular rehearsals and performances are held here and help to amplify the outreach of this Upper East Side church, with whom the Choral Society maintains a special and treasured relationship.

 Organizational Structure